When you’re delivering difficult feedback, even in a caring way, people are likely to get…

 A few weeks ago I had the pleasure of being a guest on Jonathan Courtney’s podcast, The Product Breakfast Club to discuss my experiences as an author and CEO coach teaching Radical Candor in Silicon Valley and around the world.
 Below is a transcript of our conversation about the concepts of Radical Candor and how they can empower teams to do the best work of their lives.
 For those of you who’d prefer to listen than read, check out the podcast episode.
 I’ll let Jonathan take it from here.

-Co-Founder of AJ&Smart, a Digital Product Design agency.
+By Jonathan Courtney, Co-Founder of AJ&Smart, a Digital Product Design agency.
 Nerdy-looking Irish guy.

 Jonathan Courtney: For anyone who doesn’t know, Kim Scott is the co-founder of Radical Candor, LLC, and is a well-known CEO coach in Silicon Valley.
 She was a member of the faculty of Apple University, where she did a lot of teaching.
 Before that, she worked at Google where she led AdSense, Youtube, and the DoubleClick teams.
 Earlier in her career, she was a co-founder and CEO of a software start-up, managed a pediatric clinic in war-torn Kosovo and built a diamond cutting factory in Russia.
 Kim: you need to chill, you’re making everyone else look bad!